 As the testing field continues to evolve, frameworks like Bolton’s ecosystem model help us think more holistically about quality and testing.
 Rather than getting caught up in debates about automation vs. manual testing, we can focus on building systems that effectively manage risk and deliver value.

-The key is to remember that testing is fundamentally about learning and discovery.
+The key is to remember that testing is fundamentally about learning and discovery - identifying and defending product value while managing development costs effectively.
 Any model or framework we use should support and enhance that core purpose, not constrain it.